uasal/TIMESTEP-astro-research-handbook-public/Tutorials/Run Linux from a USB Drive.md

 The example distribution for this tutorial is Ubuntu 20.04.3 LTS.
 LTS means 'Long Term Support', which basically means that, throughout the lifetime of this particular version of the Linux distro, the company is commited to releasing upgrades, security patches, and generally supporting the OS.

 Ubuntu is the most commonly downloaded Linux distro.
 It also has the most similar interface to Windows.
-It is a mature flavor of Linux, and Cannonical offers users a lot of support and resources.
+It is a mature flavor of Linux, and its developer, Cannonical, offers users a considerable amount of support and resources.
 Download [Ubuntu 20.04.3 LTS](https://ubuntu.com/download/desktop/thank-you?version=22.04.1&architecture=amd64).

 Or, download another distro of your choice.
 Here are two other Linux distributions that might be of interest: